 As we went through the play and education opportunities, showed her pictures, listened to the sounds, practiced in the MRI tunnel and IV preparation, and provided positive coping mechanisms, her confidence shifted.
 She knew that she would be successful in having her MRI without sedation by the end of our session.

-Felson explains that the Picture Perfect program has had great results with preparing children for an MRI and support from parents, children and hospital and imaging staff, making it a model for future programs within other imaging services at Florida Hospital for Children.
+Felson explains that the Picture Perfect program has had great results with preparing children for an MRI and support from parents, children and hospital and imaging staff, making it a model for future programs within other imaging services at AdventHealth for Children.

-With the success we have seen with our MRI Picture Perfect program, Florida Hospital for Childrens Imaging department has recently launched similar programs for our pediatric patients scheduled for VCUG (voiding cystourethrogram) or BE (barium enema) radiology tests.
+With the success we have seen with our MRI Picture Perfect program, AdventHealth for Children's Imaging department has recently launched similar programs for our pediatric patients scheduled for VCUG (voiding cystourethrogram) or BE (barium enema) radiology tests.
 These programs are called the VCUG/BE Patient Ready Program, says Felson.
 The goals of both programs are similar to the Picture Perfect as they help to reduce the anxiety of patients and families through developmentally appropriate play and preparation.